Nana Ranck's Molasses Cake (Dry Bottom Shoofly Pie)

 Makes two 9-inch pies

 Molasses Cake is another recipe for breakfast cake which, in this case, is actually a pie.
 As I was revising this page, I started wondering if it was just my grandmother who called it a cake or if that was common.
 After checking several cookbook sources, I am convinced that pies like this and my family's Funny "Cake", which is in the similar and related recipes links, were called cakes.
 Also in the links is a shoofly cake which is a true cake without a pie crust.
+Whatever you call it, Nana's molasses cake is an easy and delicious sweet treat for breakfast or dessert.

 - 2 deep dish pie shells, unbaked